Bellamy Road

 The Bellamy Road was the first major U.S. federal highway in early territorial Florida.
+It was completed in 1826.
+Laborers included slaves.
+It was preceded by El Camino Real.

+History

 Land travel and transportation in Florida prior to its acquisition by the United States was by foot over trails.
 The Spanish used existing Native American trails to reach missions established in the interior of Florida.
 The main route from St. Augustine to the Apalachee Province was known as el Camino Real, the Royal Road.
 In the latter part of the 17th century the Spanish tried, with limited success, to improve the Royal Road to allow use by ox carts.

 In 1824, three years after Florida became a United States territory, the United States Congress authorized the construction of a road connecting Pensacola to St. Augustine.
 The law specified crossing points for the Choctawhatchee River, Econfina Creek (using the natural bridge there) and the Apalachicola River.
 From Tallahassee the road was to follow the old Spanish Road (Camino Real) to St. Augustine, crossing the St. Johns River at Picolata.
 Congress authorized US$20,000 for the project.
 The Army, which was responsible for constructing the road, solicited proposals to build the eastern portion of the road.
 John Bellamy of Monticello, with the endorsement of Florida Territorial Governor William Duval, offered to construct the road between the Ochlockonee River and St. Augustine for US$13,500.
 The Army contracted with Bellamy, and the Ochlockonee River to St. Augustine section became known as Bellamy's (or Bellamy) Road.

 Bellamy built the road using equipment and slaves from his plantation, and completed his portion of the road in 1826.
 The congressional act stated that the road was to be 25 ft wide, but the contract with Bellamy required that the road only be 16 ft wide.
 Tree stumps were to cut as close to the ground as possible, in order to clear a wagon's axles.
 Travelers quickly complained that the road was not always wide enough to let two wagons pass, that the bridges were inadequate, and that some stumps ("stump knockers") were too tall, jolting passengers and breaking axles.